 Program 2224.
-Replacement of Existing Affordable Units: In accordance with California Government Code Section 65583.2(g), the City will require replacement housing units subject to the requirements of California Government Code Section 65915(c)[(3) on sites identified in the sites inventory when any new development that removes existing residential
+Replacement of Existing Affordable Units: In accordance with California Government Code Section 65583.2(g), the City will require replacement housing units subject to the requirements of California Government Code Section 65915(c)[(3) on sites identified in the sites inventory when any new development that removes existing residential units (residential, mixed-use, or nonresidential) occurs on a site that has been occupied by or restricted for the use of lower-income households at any time during the previous five years.
+This requirement applies to:

-Nonvacant sites

-• Vacant sites with previous residential uses that have been vacated or demolished.
+- Nonvacant sites - Vacant sites with previous residential uses that have been vacated or demolished.

 GOAL HE-5: PROVIDE EQUITABLE HOUSING AND SUPPORTIVE SERVICES.
 PROVIDE A RANGE OF HOUSING OPPORTUNITIES AND SERVICES FOR HOUSEHOLDS WITH SPECIAL NEEDS, PROMOTE HOUSING OPPORTUNITIES FOR ALL RESIDENTS, AND SUPPORT THE ELIMINATION OF DISCRIMINATION IN HOUSING.